compmem/smile/docs/advanced_smile.rst

             self._points = Point(points=points, pointsize=self.pointsize)

 Any visual widget created in Kivy will require some kind of drawing to the canvas.
-In the above example, the line `with self.canvas` was used to define the area in which calls to the graphics portion of Kivy were made, `kivy.graphics`.
+In the above example, the line *with self.canvas* was used to define the area in which calls to the graphics portion of Kivy were made, *kivy.graphics*.
 The color of what to be drawn was set, then it was drawn.
-For example, `Color()` sets the draw color, then `Rectangle()` tells **kivy.graphics** to draw a rectangle of that color to the screen.
+For example, *Color()* sets the draw color, then *Rectangle()* tells **kivy.graphics** to draw a rectangle of that color to the screen.

-Since this Widget defined in Kivy will be wrapped with a **WidgetState**, it can be assumed that this widget will have access to arguments like `self.pos`, `self.size`, and obviously arguments like `self.x, self.y, self.width, self.height`.
+Since this Widget defined in Kivy will be wrapped with a **WidgetState**, it can be assumed that this widget will have access to arguments like *self.pos, self.size*, and obviously arguments like *self.x, self.y, self.width, self.height*.

 dotbox.py in Full
 -----------------